 - Mid-career and senior health care professionals, including lawyers, physicians, nurses, health care administrators, pharmaceutical employees, social workers, those working in public policy or regulatory affairs, dentists, veterinarians, research associates, other allied health professionals, and other practitioners and teachers who wish to expand their area of competency to include bioethics;

 - Post-baccalaureate students with a special interest in the field who plan further graduate study in law, medicine, humanities, or social sciences.
-This degree is not sufficient training for job placement.
+While there may be some job opportunities made possible by the MBE degree in the absence of another terminal degree, this degree is not intended to be sufficient training for job placement.
+For more information on career planning and the value of an MBE, please contact Program Director Dr. Autumn Fiester.